-According to gastroenterologist Fred Saibil, M.D., in his book Chrohn's Disease and Ulcertive Colitis: Everything You Need to Know, the normal intestine may be thought of as a stretchy elastic band: it has a thin wall and a large opening compared to the thickness of that wall.
+According to gastroenterologist Fred Saibil, M.D., in his book Crohn's Disease and Ulcerative Colitis: Everything You Need to Know, the normal intestine may be thought of as a stretchy elastic band: it has a thin wall and a large opening compared to the thickness of that wall.

 However, in a patient with small bowel Crohn's, the wall becomes swollen due to chronic inflammation.
 Not only does it swell outward, it swells inward too.

 "Now," says Dr. Saibil, "the intestine is more like a tire," with a thicker, somewhat stiffer wall and a much narrower channel.

 The chronic intestinal inflammation that characterizes Crohn's disease may also lead to the development of scar tissue in the intestinal tract.

 As the cycle of inflammation and scarring continue, a segment of the tract may be become narrowed in what is known as a stricture (sometimes called stenosis).
 If a stricture narrows far enough, it may eventually obstruct the intestinal tract.

 Alternately, if a person with an intestinal stricture eats something that is difficult to digest—for instance, raw vegetables, popcorn, or nuts—the food itself may lead to a bowel obstruction.
 Acute inflammation on top of a stricture may cause the intestine to become blocked as well.

 Because Crohn's disease affects the entire thickness of the bowel wall, strictures are much more common than they are in ulcerative colitis, which typically affects only the inner lining.
 With strictures, bowel obstructions may be either acute (temporary) or chronic (permanent).